Eye tracking: Practice

 A great deal of research has gone into studies of the mechanisms and dynamics of eye rotation, but the goal of eye tracking is most often to estimate gaze direction.
 Users may be interested in what features of an image draw the eye, for example.
-It is important to realize that the eye tracker does not provide absolute gaze direction, but rather can measure only changes in gaze direction.
+The eye tracker does not provide absolute gaze direction, but rather can measure only changes in gaze direction.
 To determine precisely what a subject is looking at, some calibration procedure is required in which the subject looks at a point or series of points, while the eye tracker records the value that corresponds to each gaze position.
 (Even those techniques that track features of the retina cannot provide exact gaze direction because there is no specific anatomical feature that marks the exact point where the visual axis meets the retina, if indeed there is such a single, stable point.)
 An accurate and reliable calibration is essential for obtaining valid and repeatable eye movement data, and this can be a significant challenge for non-verbal subjects or those who have unstable gaze.

 Each method of eye-tracking has advantages and disadvantages, and the choice of an eye-tracking system depends on considerations of cost and application.
 There are offline methods and online procedures like AttentionTracking.
 There is a trade-off between cost and sensitivity, with the most sensitive systems costing many tens of thousands of dollars and requiring considerable expertise to operate properly.
 Advances in computer and video technology have led to the development of relatively low-cost systems that are useful for many applications and fairly easy to use.
 Interpretation of the results still requires some level of expertise, however, because a misaligned or poorly calibrated system can produce wildly erroneous data.